 Basement Security: Windows, Doors, and General Tips

 Burglars aren’t all alike.
 Some prefer nighttime while others operate during the day.
-Some target the low-hanging fruit of packages left on porches while others will carefully case homes to find weak spots.
-For many houses, ineffective basement security measures practically roll out the red carpet for thieves.
+Some target packages, while others will carefully case homes to find weak spots.

-Stop your basement from being an easy target with these security tips from Blue by ADT.
+Stop your basement from being an easy target with these security tips from ADT.

 Keep burglars at bay with basement windows and doors sturdy enough to withstand their attempts to break in.
 Consider security glass, designed to be difficult to shatter.
 You can also reinforce your existing basement windows and doors with affordable security film.
 To further reinforce windows, consider installing bars, available in a variety of looks and price points.